fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 ![Automill](./Images/Bark%20beetle%20-%20Automill%20of%20robot%20spindle%20mount%20-%20with%20auttomatic%20settings%20and%20tab%20cleanup.png)

-Check the CNC milling example in the Examples - Stable release folder.
+Check the Grasshopper file in the Stable release folder for a ready to go set-up.
 Make sure you specify your streaming destination as instructed below.
+For advanced grasshopper users it's possible to use the components separately and create your own setup (as of October 2019 this has been archived).

 **To use the tool**